Al153/PartIIProject/planOfAction2.md

         - i.e. various breadth first searches, such as shortest path, all nodes within n relations from a start node
         - A task is to come up with a set of useful queries like this, which increase the expressive power of the query layer, but which are still easy enough to implement

-### Execution of core.intermediate representation of a query against a core.view to produce a result monad - *A week, Open to extensions*
+### Execution of core.backend.intermediate representation of a query against a core.view to produce a result monad - *A week, Open to extensions*
 - This should be a translation of the query into a query on the underlying SQL database, with respect to the current core.view
 - For read operations, which don't affect the database (i.e. they don't create any new views), this is fairly easy.
 We just make a query, and filter by the appropriate core.view
 - Writes a little more complex:
     - Need to create a new commit entry

-### Construct an algebraic extensible DSL and translation to core.intermediate upon execution - *open ended timescale*
+### Construct an algebraic extensible DSL and translation to core.backend.intermediate upon execution - *open ended timescale*
 - This will probably make heavy use of the scala "pimp-my-library" pattern (`https://coderwall.com/p/k_1jzw/scala-s-pimp-my-library-pattern-example`)
-- We want to make it easy for users to build databases with core.schema matching their use cases.
+- We want to make it easy for users to build databases with core.user.schema matching their use cases.
-- I propose to do this by letting users define simple `case class`es and then also defining implicit conversions to objects that do the things like pattern matching and which define the database core.schema
+- I propose to do this by letting users define simple `case class`es and then also defining implicit conversions to objects that do the things like pattern matching and which define the database core.user.schema
 - Build some nice syntax to allow users to algebraically construct

 ### Testing of components